appfoundry/Reliant/README.md

 is done as explained before by *constructor injection* and/or by using Objective-C's [KVC](http://developer.apple.com/library/ios/#documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html "Key-Value Coding Programming Guide") mechanism.
 Reliant will scan your object's properties.
-If a writable property's name matches with a key or alias for an object in the application context, and if it's current value is nil, the matching object will be injected in this property.
+If a writable property's name matches with a key or an alias for an object in the application context, and if its current value is nil, the matching object will be injected in this property.
 All other properties will be left alone.
 This will be done for the entire class hierarchy of the instance.